hades89/hirelyze/README.md

 # Hirelyze

 ## Overview
-Hirelyze is an advanced interview automation and resume analysis tool designed to streamline recruitment processes.
+Hirelyze is an interview automation and resume analysis tool designed to streamline recruitment processes.
 Leveraging AI-powered algorithms, it extracts key information from resumes and generates targeted interview questions based on the candidate’s skills and experience.
-The platform supports multiple file formats, ensuring smooth processing of resumes submitted by applicants.
+The platform supports multiple file formats, namely .pdf and .docx

 ## System Requirements
 - Python